Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

 \subsection{Setting}

-\textbf{Dataset.} Given that the two backbones (\emph{i.e.}, StyleSDF and EG3D) are pretrained on the FFHQ dataset~\cite{karras2019style}, we train the model using the sampled images and the corresponding latent codes.
-We use 100,000 image for training StyleSDF and 40,000 for EG3d.
-We use the \emph{off-the-shelf} attribute-classifiers~\cite{karras2020analyzing} to obtain several attribute labels, including Hair Color, Gender, Bangs, Age, Smile, and Beard.
+\textbf{Datasets.} Given that the two backbones (\emph{i.e.}, StyleSDF and EG3D) are trained on the FFHQ dataset~\cite{karras2019style}, we train our model using sampled images and their corresponding latent codes.
+We create a dataset comprising 40,000 images at a resolution of $1024 \times 1024$ for training StyleSDF and an additional 40,000 images at a resolution of $512 \times 512$ for EG3D.
+We employ \emph{off-the-shelf} attribute-classifiers~\cite{karras2020analyzing} to obtain six attribute labels, including Hair Color, Gender, Bangs, Age, Expression (Smiling), and Beard.
 We use all generated triplets to train our models.
+The real images used for GAN inversion in Fig.~\ref{fig:exp_ap_4} are gathered from the Internet and subsequently aligned.

-\textbf{Implementation Details.} In order to speed up the training and reduce memory consumption, we compute the reconstruction and adversarial losses using the low-resolution images, which are rendered from RGB values $\pmb{c}$.
-We set $\lambda_{1}=10$, $\lambda_{2}=1.0$ for the classification and reconstruction losses.
-We train DAEM with Adam optimizer~\cite{kingma2014adam} $\beta_{1}$=0.0, $\beta_{2}$=0.99, and learning rate=$1e-4$ for 50,000 steps.
-For the TRIOT, we set $\lambda_{3} = 0.3$ of Eq.~\ref{eq:ge}.
-We also use Adam optimizer with $\beta_{1}$=0.9, $\beta_{2}$=0.99, and learning rate=$5e-4$.
-In this stage, we train for 1000 optimization steps.
-Our discriminator has an architecture similar to StyleGAN2~\cite{karras2020analyzing}, but has an additional classification branch.
-To improve the stability of the adversarial training, we adopt the non-saturating logistic loss~\cite{goodfellow2014generative} and R1 regularization~\cite{mescheder2018training}.
+\textbf{Implementation Details.} During the training stage, CNF Blocks are trained using the Adam optimizer~\cite{kingma2014adam} with $\beta_{1}=0.9$, $\beta_{2}=0.999$, and a learning rate of $1e-4$ for 10,000 steps.
+In the optimization stage, we also utilize the Adam optimizer with $\beta_{1}=0.9$, $\beta_{2}=0.99$, and a learning rate of $5e-4$.
+Here, the number of steps is set within the range of (100 to 200) for all attributes.
+For the reference-based geometry-transfer task, we employ the Adam optimizer with $\beta_{1}=0.9$, $\beta_{2}=0.999$, and a learning rate of $5e-3$.
+The number of steps is fixed at 100.
+Both $\lambda_{1}$ and $\lambda_{2}$ in Eq.~\ref{eq:ge} are set to 1 and 10, respectively.